How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 Reporting Spam and Understanding the Law

-Free trials and contests often lead to spam.
+Free trials and contests often lead right to spam hell.

 Frequently Asked Questions